telerik/reporting-docs/designing-reports/connecting-to-data/expressions/expressions-reference/global-objects.md

 ## ExecutionTime

-A [DateTime](https://learn.microsoft.com/en-us/dotnet/api/system.datetime) instance containing the date and time of the moment when the current report started its procesing by the reporting engine.
+A [DateTime](https://learn.microsoft.com/en-us/dotnet/api/system.datetime) instance containing the date and time of the moment when the current report started its processing by the reporting engine.

 ## PageNumber